 In order to make these streets safer, more attractive and more accessible for everyone, some parking spaces will need to be removed.
 We will be able to provide information on the specific numbers at a later date.
 The project team is working on ways to maintain as much on-street parking as possible.

-We wanted your feedback to help us improve and refine the proposal.
-Local knowledge will give us a better understanding of the area, the community's needs and any improvements that can be made to the design.
+We sought feedback on the routes 1 and 2 proposals between 16 November and 14 December 2018 to help us improve and refine the proposal.
+Local knowledge gave us a better understanding of the area, the community's needs and any improvements that can be made to the design.